-Syria profile - Timeline - BBC News
+Syria profile

 2012 June - Turkey changes rules of engagement after Syria shoots down a Turkish plane, declaring that if Syrian troops approach Turkey's borders they will be seen as a military threat.

-2012 July - Free Syria Army blows up three security chiefs in Damascus and seizes Aleppo in the north.
+2012 July - Free Syria Army blows up three security chiefs in Damascus and seizes parts of the city of Aleppo in the north.

 2012 August - Prime Minister Riad Hijab defects, US President Obama warns that use of chemical weapons would tilt the US towards intervention.